iTrauco/IoT-Google-Sheets-Data-Analysis-on-Jupyter-Notebook/README.md

 Hope you enjoyed this project !

-#### As an optional steps, you can do following to update your Google Sheet data regularly using Raspberry Pi / ESP82266 and DHT 22 Sensor
+#### As an optional steps, you can do following to update your Google Sheet data regularly using Raspberry Pi / ESP82266 and DHT22 Sensor